 More TV projects that filmed in the country include Andrew Davies’ adaptation of Vikram Seth’s A Suitable Boy, directed by Mira Nair for the BBC; and Apple’s adaptation of Shantaram, produced with Anonymous Content and Paramount Television.

 Many of these productions are set in India, tapping into the country’s rich history and extensive canon of English-language literature, much of which is familiar to international audiences.

 India has a large pool of skilled English‑speaking crew with experience of international and Hollywood productions.
 India played host to and facilitated almost 30 international projects each year pre-Covid.
 Historically, international productions land in India with main actors and production heads, and staff up using the myriad skilled crew and equipment available locally.
 Many also use local acting talent.

 The seventh-largest country by area in the world, all of India’s major cities and towns are connected by international air travel options.
 Within the country, cities and towns boast either air, road or rail links.
 Every city has a variety of options including app-based car and bus operators.
 The Indian railways system is one of the most affordable means of transport and reaches the farthest corners of the subcontinent.

-First person to contact
+First people to contact

-Film Facilitation Office firstname.lastname@example.org
+Film Facilitation Office: firstname.lastname@example.org